Office-to-Residential Conversions: The Future of New York Real Estate

 Conversions aren't new to New York.
 The difference today is the sheer scale.
 We're not just looking at a handful of trophy assets.
 Some of our most celebrated buildings have undergone this transformation:

-The Woolworth Building → now home to 33 luxury residences
+The Woolworth Building – Once an office landmark, now 33 luxury residences.

-One Wall Street → converted into residences and retail
+One Wall Street – Converted into a mixed-use development with residences and retail.

-70 Pine Street → now offers 600 apartments with amenities
+70 Pine Street – Former AIG headquarters, now 600 apartments plus amenities.

 Total Buildings: 44